dbogatic/crypto-analysis/README.md

 * Exponential Moving Average (EMA) - Technical analysis to determine price movement compared to its average as well as crossing points that could point to trend reversal.

+* Hash Rate, Mean (HashRate) - Hash rate is derived from difficulty (DiffMean), the rate at which block came in (BlkIntMean) and depending on the protocols, some other pieces of data.
+It gives an estimate of how much hash power is mining a given chain.

 * Additionally, I compared BTC and ETH with main market indexes S&P 500, Dow Jones Industrial Average and Nasdaq-100 to determine cumulative return, volatility, Sharpe and Sortino ratios.

 * Index data pulled using yfinance API.